 Concept Definition Exemplars Behaviors Behaviors are lifestyle choices that affect one's health either positively or negatively, such as patterns of sleep, nutrition, and health promotion, as well as personal habits such as smoking and the use of illicit drugs, alcohol, and caffeine (Hinkle, Cheever, & Overbauch, 2022).
 Nurses caring for clients with maladaptive behaviors use therapeutic treatment modalities in an effort to reverse these actions.
 Addiction Alcohol Abuse Assaultive Behaviors Nicotine Use Perinatal Substance Abuse Substance Abuse Caring Caring in nursing is a special way of being, knowing, and doing with the goal of protection, enhancement, and preservation of human dignity.
-Applied to daily nursing practice, caring is action and competencies that aim toward the good and welfare of others (Taylor, 2019).
-According to the American Association of Colleges of Nursing (AACN), the concept of compassionate care refers to the way nurses relate to others with empathy, as human beings, and is an essential principle of personcentered care (The Essentials, April 2021). • Caring Behaviors Caring Intervention Caring interventions are actions performed by the nurse while meeting the physical and emotional needs of clients and families (Taylor, 2019).
-These actions enable the achievement of specific client outcomes and are based on previous experience and a professional body of knowledge.
+Applied to daily nursing practice, caring is action and competencies that aim toward the good and welfare of others (Taylor, 2023).
+According to the American Association of Colleges of Nursing (AACN), the concept of compassionate care refers to the way nurses relate to others with empathy, as human beings, and is an essential principle of person-centered care (The Essentials, April 2021).
+Caring Behaviors Patient-Centered Care Caring Intervention A caring intervention is an autonomous action based on scientific rationale that a nurse executes to benefit the patient in a predictable way related to the nursing diagnosis and projected outcomes (Taylor, 2023).
 Blood Transfusion Central Lines Chest Tubes CNA I Skills Enemas Foley Catheterization Gastrostomy (G) Tubes Holistic Physical Assessment Including Vital Signs IV Medications Medication Administration Mobility Techniques Nasogastric (NG) Tubes Nasopharyngeal/Oral Suctioning Personal Hygiene Starting an IV Sterile Technique Tracheostomy Care (Suctioning) Wound Care: Ostomy, Surgical, Pressure Cellular Regulation Cellular regulation is the coordinated function of thousands of physiologic control systems within the body to maintain homeostasis under conditions of change in the internal and external environment (Norris & Tuan, 2020).
 Anemia Breast Cancer Cancer Cancer Survivorship Colon Cancer Leukemia Lung Cancer Prostate Cancer Sickle Cell Anemia Skin Cancer